 Please note our services are not intended for children and we do not knowingly collect data relating to children.

-The Navitas Group is made up of the following legal entities:
+Navitas Safety is made up of the following legal entities:

 - The European Safety Bureau Limited (which sometimes trades as “Navitas / ESB” and “Inviso”) which is registered in England and Wales with Company Number 02367034 and whose registered office is at 1st Floor, 13 Phoenix Park, Coalville, Leics, LE67 3HB